Orion Apex 127mm Mak-Cassegrain Review: Now Discontinued

 Orion Apex 127 Optical Tube

-As with all of Orion’s 5” and smaller Maksutov-Cassegrains, the Apex 127 comes with an extremely aesthetically pleasing powder coat finish with a pretty ruby-red coloration – why they don’t do this with their 6” and 180mm optical tubes I do not know.
+As with all of Orion’s 5” and smaller Maksutov-Cassegrains, the Apex 127 came with an extremely aesthetically pleasing powder coat finish with a pretty ruby-red colouration – why they didn’t do this with their 6” and 180 mm optical tubes I do not know.

 Being a Maksutov-Cassegrain, the Apex 127 seldom needs collimation – though the rear cell has screws if you ever must do so.
 The optical quality of the Apex, like most Maksutovs, is superb.
 It is great for lunar, planetary, and double star viewing.